Once-genteel Caracas plaza is ground zero for protests

 Now though, the protesters have made the square their base of operations, with a militant hard core battling security forces most evenings.
 The clashes are part of wider unrest that has claimed 22 lives around Venezuela.

-By day, locals clamber round razor wires, smashed grates and barricades of smouldering trash.
+By day, locals clamber round razor wires, smashed grates and barricades of smoldering trash.
 Street cleaners normally manage to open access for traffic on each side by mid-morning.

 But as dusk nears, the square becomes a no-go zone for residents as hooded protesters begin to line up against police and troops awaiting them.
 Some wear menacing Guy Fawkes masks, made popular by the graphic novel and movie "V for Vendetta," that have become a symbol of global protest.